 There was more, but these are the words I remember.
 They still ring in my ears to this day.
 I have had occasion to reflect that this act of confession had the effect of opening some inner door so that God could place something there, way deep inside me, where he had not been able to reach before.

-And so I haven’t, although God has had to come back around to rally me many times.
+And so I have, although God has had to come back around to rally me many times.
 He never seems to get tired of doing it, as though each failure on my part is a new opportunity for God to display his patience and compassion.

 “…I don’t need your sacrifices…What I want from you is your sincere thanks; I want to fulfill my promises to you.
 I want you to trust me in your times of trouble so I can rescue you, and you can give me glory.”
 Psalm 50: 13-15, TLB